lizmat/List-MoreUtils/README.md

 Returns True if all items in LIST meet the criterion given through BLOCK.
 Passes each element in LIST to the BLOCK in turn:

-    print "All values are non-negative"
+    say "All values are non-negative"
       if all { $_ >= 0 }, ($x, $y, $z);

 For an empty LIST, `all` returns True (i.e. no values failed the condition) and `all_u` returns `Nil`.